HansKre/webdev-essentials/development/README.md

   - to unlink from the other project: `npm unlink --no-save <yourpackagename>`

 [Source: The 30-second guide to publishing a TypeScript package to NPM](https://cameronnokes.com/blog/the-30-second-guide-to-publishing-a-typescript-package-to-npm/)

+### Publishing for the first time

+- check that you are logged in to NPM: `npm whoami`
+  - log in, if not: `npm login`
+- run `npm run build && npm publish` to publish package for the first time
+  - every next time, you'll need to run `npm version patch|minor|major && npm run build && npm publish`

 ## Rest in TypeScript